1729 (number): In mathematics

-As a Ramanujan number
+Ramanujan number

 1729 can be expressed as a sum of two positive cubes in two ways, illustrated geometrically.

 1729 is also known as Ramanujan number or Hardy-Ramanujan number, named after an anecdote of the British mathematician G. H. Hardy when he visited Indian mathematician Srinivasa Ramanujan who was ill in hospital.
 In their conversation, Hardy stated that the number 1729 from a taxicab he rode was a "dull" number and "hopefully it is not unfavourable omen", but Ramanujan remarked that "it is a very interesting number; it is the smallest number expressible as the sum of two cubes in two different ways".
 This conversation led to the definition of the taxicab number as the smallest integer that can be expressed as a sum of two positive cubes in a given number of distinct ways.
 1729 is the second taxicab number, expressed as $1^3 + 12^3$ and $9^3 + 10^3$.

 1729 was later found in one of Ramanujan's notebooks dated years before the incident, and it was noted by French mathematician Frénicle de Bessy in 1657.
 A commemorative plaque now appears at the site of the Ramanujan–Hardy incident, at 2 Colinette Road in Putney.